 Mobile URLs

-Mobile URLs are an old-fashioned way of getting your site optimized for mobile, but they still work fine for some businesses.
+Mobile URLs are an old-fashioned way of getting your site optimized for mobile devices, but they still work fine for some businesses.
 Rather than trying to adapt on the fly the way responsive designs do, with mobile URLs, you’ll essentially be building a separate, mobile version of your site on a different URL.
 When a user access your site from a mobile device, you’ll automatically redirect them to the proper URL, usually a variant of your primary URL.

 Mobile URLs are typically more difficult to manage.
 You’ll have to ensure that your desktop and mobile versions redirect appropriately, which can be difficult.
 Otherwise, your users will view an inappropriate version of your website, and they may be left with a terrible first impression.